 - 7 Local High Schools

-Since there are so many schools to report on feel free to visit Salt Lake City School District’s school directory and Granite School District elementary, jr. high, and high school directories for all their information, but we’ve broken down the interesting stats on four of the main high schools in the Salt Lake City area so you can make an informed decision on where you want to live if you have high schoolers.
+Since there are so many schools to report on feel free to visit Salt Lake City School District’s school directory and Granite School District elementary, jr. high, and high school directories for all their information.
+Here, we’ve broken down the interesting stats on four of the main high schools in the area so you can make an informed decision when moving to Salt Lake City.
 For more in-depth information, visit the links above and compare the below assessments.

 East High School